 - Cold Calls

-An example of an outbound play/series of sales activities/cadence can be seen below:
+An example of an outbound play/series of sales activities/sequence can be seen below:

 Core Prospecting Play Highlights: